Installing on macOS

-Create the database and its structure for Weblate (the example settings use PostgreSQL, check Database setup for Weblate for production ready setup):
+Create the database and its structure for Weblate (the example settings use PostgreSQL, check Database setup for Weblate for a production-ready setup):

-Start Celery workers.
+Start the Celery workers.
 This is not necessary for development purposes, but strongly recommended otherwise.
-See Background tasks using Celery for more info:
+Background tasks using Celery has more info:

-Start the development server (see Running server for production setup):
+Start the development server (Running server details a production setup):

 Congratulations, your Weblate server is now running and you can start using it.

 Sign in with admin credentials obtained during installation or register with new users.

 You can now run Weblate commands using weblate command when Weblate virtualenv is active, see Management commands.

 You can stop the test server with Ctrl+C.